0x0000ff/trackpoint/README.md

 # trackpoint
 Build for use with my Thinkpad T440p, but maybe it can be used with other laptops with a Synaptics trackpoint.
 Made to work with newer Linux systems

+Software is in very early stages.
+Use with caution.

 ## Install

 ```sh